-- follow your school's procedures for discipline or refusal of rights to ride the bus. - stop the bus.
-Park in a safe location off the road, perhaps a parking lot or a driveway. - secure the bus.
-Take the ignition key with you if you leave your seat. - stand up and speak to the offender or offenders.
+- Follow your school's procedures for discipline or refusal of rights to ride the bus. - Stop the bus.
+Park in a safe location off the road, perhaps a parking lot or a driveway. - Secure the bus.
+Take the ignition key with you if you leave your seat. - Stand up and speak respectfully to the offender er or offenders.
 Speak in a courteous manner with a firm voice.
 Remind the offender of the expected behavior.
-Do not show anger, but do show that you mean business. - if a change of seating is needed, tell the student to move to a seat near you. - never put a student off the bus except at school or at his or her designated school bus stop.
-If you feel that the offense is serious enough that you cannot safely drive the bus, calling for a school administrator or the police to come and remove the student may be appropriate.
-Always follow your local procedures for requesting assistance.
+Do not show anger, but do show that you mean business. - If a change of seating is needed, request that the student move to a seat near you. - Never put a student off the bus except at school or at his or her designated school bus stop.
+If you feel that the offense is serious enough that you cannot safely drive the bus, call for a school administrator or the police to come and remove the student.
+Always follow your state or local procedures for requesting assistance.

-10.6 -Antilock Braking Systems
+10.6 - Antilock Braking Systems

-10.6.1 - Vehicles Required to have Antilock Braking Systems
+10.6.1 - Vehicles Required to Have Antilock Braking Systems